AndreSacilotto/GodotUtil/README.md

-# gd-util
+# GodotUtil
-Godot utility scripts repository.
-Here is some functions/methods/classes that I write that I think is missing from the godot game engine.
+Here is where I dump my game indenpendent/utility scripts been them functions, extensions or classes.
+It is separated in 2 folders GodotUtil are relative to the godot game engine, while Util should have no godot dependecies.